Classification Under Uncertainty: Data Analysis for Diagnostic Antibody Testing: Introduction

-A downside of our approach is that we introduce subjectivity through the probabilistic modeling.
-In particular, limited training data leads to situations in which we must empirically determine parameterized distributions of measurement outcomes associated with positive or negative samples.
-However, this problem diminishes with increasing amounts of data and, in the case of testing at a nation-wide scale, likely becomes negligible \cite{SMC}.\footnote{In particular, large amounts of empirical data can be used to accurately reproduce probability density functions using spectral methods; see, e.g.\ Ref.\ \cite{SMC}.} Moreover, all classification schemes contain subjective elements, so that our analysis is not unique in this regard.
+A limitation of our approach is that we cannot fully remove subjectivity of the modeling.\footnote{While subjectivity is often not bad {\it per-se}, the context of serology testing for a disease such as COVID-19 requires special consideration: (i) serology testing is used to inform large-scale healthcare policy decisions; and (ii) it is reasonable to assume that there is an objective (but potentially unknown) truth as to whether an individual has been previously infected.
+Clearly, there is significant motivation to uncover this objective truth.
+We take the perspective that classification is improved through modeling that reflects as much as possible the objectivity of the underlying phenomena.} In particular, limited training data leads to situations in which we must empirically determine parameterized distributions of measurement outcomes associated with positive or negative samples.
+However, this problem diminishes with increasing amounts of data and, in the case of testing at a nation-wide scale, likely becomes negligible (\cite{SMC}); see Seronet operations for examples of such testing at scale (\cite{Seronet}).\footnote{In particular, large amounts of empirical data can be used to accurately reproduce probability density functions using spectral methods; see, e.g.\ Ref.\ (\cite{SMC}).} Moreover, all classification schemes contain subjective elements, so that our analysis is not unique in this regard.
 In contrast, we explicitly highlight elements of our approach that are candidates for revision and point to open directions in modeling.

-We also note that our analysis is related to likelihood classification, which has seen a variety of manifestations in the biostatistics community; see, for example, works on receiver operating characteristics (ROC) \cite{ROC}.
+We also note that our analysis is related to likelihood classification, which has seen a variety of manifestations in the biostatistics community; see, for example, works on receiver operating characteristics (ROC) (\cite{ROC}).
 However, we show that these methods are special cases of a more general (and thus more powerful) framework that leverages conditional probability to directly reveal the role of disease prevalence on the classification problem.
 This generality also provides the mathematical machinery needed to account for {\it uncertainty} in the prevalence and demonstrate how it impacts classification.
 In the Discussion section we revisit these comparisons in more detail and frame our work in a larger historical context.